ThePyProgrammer/ai-notes/content/ai-safety/scientist-ai.md

 The conditions for causing harm are **intention** and **capability**.
 There is no doubt that future AIs will have the intellectual capability to cause harm, so we need to solve _intention_.
 We need to design AIs such that there is no malicious intention within... but is it even possible to build this?

 Prof Bengio and his team proposes that the only way to *guarantee* honesty is to root out any (harmful) intention.
-At NeurIPS 2024, David Krueger had proposed the Trio of
+At NeurIPS 2024, {rof David Krueger had proposed the Trio of
 - Intelligence
 - Affordances (to be able to act purposely in the world, and make changes)
 - Self (internal goals and intention)